cwc4github/RepData_PeerAssessment1/PA1_template.md

 ## 6    NA 2012-10-01       25
 ```

-2. Process/transform the data (if necessary) into a format suitable for your analysis
+2. Process/transform the data (if necessary) into a format suitable for the analysis.
+(Change the format in the "date" column)

 ```r
 activity$date <- as.Date(activity$date, "%Y-%m-%d")